 Bohemian Switzerland National Park

-You may not know that there are some incredible national parks in the Czech Republic, and if you’re a nature lover you can visit them as an easy day trip from Prague- especially if you have a couple extra days.
+You may not know that there are some incredible national parks in the Czech Republic, and if you’re a nature lover you can visit them as an easy day trip from Prague- especially if you have a couple of extra days.
 One such nature paradise is the Bohemian Switzerland National Park.
-The nature here is so otherworldly that several locations of the national park were used in the filming of the movie The Chronicles of Narnia: The Lion, the Witch and the Wardrobe.
+The nature here is so otherworldly that several locations of the national park were used in the filming of the movie The Chronicles of Narnia: The Lion, the Witch, and the Wardrobe.

 The highlights here include the rocks of Tisa that tower above the landscape, Pravcicka Brana, Europe’s largest sandstone arch, a boat ride in the surreal gorges of Kamenice, and a coffee plus hiking tour with views over unbelievable canyon views.
-I went with a local company called Northern Hikes and it was one of my best organized hiking experiences ever.
+I went with a local company called Northern Hikes and it was one of my best-organized hiking experiences ever.
 You can read all about it here.